 PyGUI is a graphical application cross-platform framework for Unix, Macintosh and Windows.
 Compared to some other GUI frameworks, PyGUI is by far the simplest and lightweight of them all, as the API is purely in sync with Python.PyGUI inserts very less code between the GUI platform and Python application, hence the display of the application usually displays the natural GUI of the platform.

-PySide is a free and cross-platform GUI toolkit Qt initiated and sponsored by Nokia, Qt is an UI framework and a cross-platform application.
-PySide currently supports Linux/X11, Mac OS X, Maemo and Windows and, support for Android is in the plans for near future.PySide provides tools to works with multimedia, XML documents, network, databases and GUI.
-A key feature of PySide is its API compatibility with PyQt4, so if you wish to migrate to PySide then the process will be hassle free.
+PySide is a free and cross-platform GUI toolkit Qt initiated and sponsored by Nokia, Qt is a UI framework and a cross-platform application.
+PySide currently supports Linux/X11, Mac OS X, Maemo and Windows and, support for Android is in the plans for the near future.PySide provides tools to works with multimedia, XML documents, network, databases and GUI.
+A key feature of PySide is its API compatibility with PyQt4, so if you wish to migrate to PySide then the process will be hassle-free.